 \section{Restriction of a pseudoeffective divisor to a nef subvariety}

 There are not many results regarding the positivity of subvariety with nef normal bundle, in terms of intersection theory.
 Here are two of such results the author is aware of.

-In Fulton-Lazarsfeld's work \cite{FulLaz} (see also \cite[Theorem 8.4.1]{Laz}), they proved that if $Y$ is a closed, lci subvariety of a projective variety $X$ and the normal bundle of $Y$ is nef, then for any closed subscheme $Z\subset X$ with $\dim Y + \dim Z \geq \dim X$, $\deg_H(Y\cdot Z)\geq 0$.
+In Fulton-Lazarsfeld's work \cite{FulLaz} (see also \cite[Theorem 8.4.1]{Laz}), they proved that if $Y$ is a closed, l.c.i. subvariety of a projective variety $X$ and the normal bundle of $Y$ is nef, then for any closed subscheme $Z\subset X$ with $\dim Y + \dim Z \geq \dim X$, $\deg_H(Y\cdot Z)\geq 0$.
 (Here $H$ is an ample divisor on $X$.)
 On the other hand, it is not hard to show that if $Y$ has globally generated normal bundle, then restriction of any effective cycle to $Y$ is either effective or $0$ \cite[Theorem 12.1.a)]{Fulton}.

-We show that the restriction of a pseudoeffective divisor to a nef subvariety is still pseudoeffective.
+We now show that the restriction of a pseudoeffective divisor to a nef subvariety is still pseudoeffective.

 \begin{theorem} Let $Y$ be a nef subvariety of codimension $r$ of a projective variety $X$.
 Then

 and